 If your opening is an emergency exit, these integral pass doors can also be installed with a panic bar.

 Euro Size: 750mm wide x 1875mm high

 Unsure of the finish you would like?
 Please refer to our Accessories Page for Finish Options.

 Service and Save

-Click on our Service and Save page to learn more or use our contact form to get a quotation instead.
+Click on our Service and Save page to learn more; alternatively, use our contact form to get a quotation instead.